 Lee Highway between North Veitch Street and Fort Myer Drive.

-The project is substantially complete with new streetlights between North Fort Myer Drive and North Veitch Street along Lee Highway that are now up and working.
-Final restoration work, which includes grass seeding, will occur in the spring.
+The project is complete with new streetlights between North Fort Myer Drive and North Veitch Street along Lee Highway that are now up and working.
+Final restoration work, which included grass seeding, occurred in the spring.

 A public meeting was held in December to demonstrate the style of lights and LED technology that will be installed with this project.
 A construction overview and anticipated impacts was also provided.
 Demonstration Handout.

 In October, the County Board approved a $2.2 million contract for the upgrade of new LED (light-emitting diode) streetlights along a 1.5-mile stretch of Lee Highway, between North Fort Myer Drive and North Veitch Street, as well as on adjacent local street approaches.
 Watch County Board Chair Mary Hynes discussing the project on Arlington TV.